Frequently asked - Natura Pass

 What does this pass include?

-During the winter season, the Natura Pass gives you access to the 24 marked mountain skiing circuits at the resorts, and to areas of the skiable domain that are suitable for snowshoeing.
+During winter, the Natura Pass gives you access to the 27 marked mountain skiing circuits at the resorts, and to areas of the skiable domain that are suitable for snowshoeing.
 It also allows you to use the 13 ski lifts designated by the resorts (with one return trip per day, per lift).

 You also get benefits in summer, as you can make use of the indicated ski lifts designated by the resort, with one return trip per day per lift.